Introduction

 Ensembles

-The Desautels Faculty of Music offers a wide variety of opportunities for participation in ensembles, which can be found on the Ensembles webpage.
+Desautels Faculty of Music offers a wide variety of opportunities for participation in Ensembles.
+Please see our Ensembles page for a current list of Desautels Faculty of Music Ensembles.

 Academic Progress and Policies